UBC-Solar/firmware_v3/libraries/CPU_load/README.md

 The CPU Load Library is designed to calculate the CPU load of the connected MCU.
 This library measures the load at a user-specified frequency (in milliseconds) and utilizes a circular buffer for a windowed approach to track CPU loads over time.
 The buffer's values are averaged to provide a real-time CPU load measurement.

+## Prerequisite

+Make sure to link the library folder.
+A tutorial on how to do that can be found [here.](https://wiki.ubcsolar.com/en/tutorials/stm32cubeide)

 ## Usage

 ### Step 1: Include Required Headers